 In the early 1920s Hilda was travelling to the US and Australia on buying missions (at least on the Australia trip).

-At the time of the dinner, Hilda was living at the business premises, with Daisy Butler, her cook (26) and Mabel Emery, her parlour maid (22).
+At the time of the dinner, Hilda was living at , 220 Southwark Park Road, with Daisy Butler, her cook (26) and Mabel Emery, her parlour maid (22).
+Indeed in 1930 the prosperous business of William Henry Hobbs covered 193, 195 and 220-226 Southwark Park Road – and at time with more addresses on the street.

 WHAT HILDA DID NEXT